Cut-Out Sugar Cookie Recipe (Soft & Buttery)

 - Chill the dough for at least 30 minutes before cutting your shapes.

-- Make sure the baked cookies have cooled completely before decorating.
+- Cool baked cookies completely before decorating.

 Shortcuts